vangelov/devresume/README.md

 ## Motivation

 DevResume helps developers and technical people to write their resume instead of wrestling with menus.
 The configuration is based on a subset of the [JSON resume standard](https://jsonresume.org/).
 It includes only the actually useful parts of it.
-The best practices are already taken care based on the recommendations from the [Tech Resume book](https://thetechresume.com/).
-You are free on focus on what matters.
+The best practices are already taken care based on the recommendations from the book [The Tech Resume Inside Out](https://thetechresume.com/).
+You are free to focus on what matters.

 ## Scripts